rjz/Spark-Atomizer/readme.md

 Atomizer
 ========

-Atomizer is a Codeigniter library that provides a friendly interface for managing RSS data that doesn't actually offer official support for the Atom format.
+Atomizer is a Codeigniter library that provides a friendly interface for managing RSS data.
+It doesn't actually offer official support for the Atom format.
 Yet.

 Introduction
 ------------

-Available for Codeigniter via [Sparks](http://getsparks.org/install).
+Atomizer is available for Codeigniter via [Sparks](http://getsparks.org/install).

-You can then load the spark using:
+Once you've got the spark set up, you can load it using:

 	$this->load->spark('atomizer/[version #]');